Fresnillo (OTCMKTS:FNLPF) PT Lowered to GBX 700 at Berenberg Bank

-Several other equities research analysts have also issued reports on FNLPF.
-Peel Hunt lowered shares of Fresnillo to a hold rating in a report on Friday, December 16th.
-Morgan Stanley increased their target price on shares of Fresnillo from GBX 690 ($8.48) to GBX 750 ($9.21) in a report on Thursday.
-JPMorgan Chase & Co. reduced their target price on shares of Fresnillo from GBX 750 ($9.21) to GBX 700 ($8.60) in a report on Monday, January 30th.
-Royal Bank of Canada reduced their target price on shares of Fresnillo from GBX 920 ($11.30) to GBX 800 ($9.83) in a report on Wednesday, February 1st.
-Finally, Barclays reduced their target price on shares of Fresnillo from GBX 800 ($9.83) to GBX 620 ($7.62) in a report on Wednesday, March 8th.
-Two equities research analysts have rated the stock with a sell rating and three have issued a hold rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $744.29.
+Several other brokerages have also recently issued reports on FNLPF.
+UBS Group cut shares of Fresnillo from a neutral rating to a sell rating and set a $850.00 price target on the stock. in a research report on Thursday, January 19th.
+Peel Hunt cut shares of Fresnillo to a hold rating in a research report on Friday, December 16th.
+Barclays cut their price objective on shares of Fresnillo from GBX 800 ($9.83) to GBX 620 ($7.62) in a report on Wednesday, March 8th.
+Royal Bank of Canada dropped their target price on shares of Fresnillo from GBX 920 ($11.30) to GBX 800 ($9.83) in a research note on Wednesday, February 1st.
+Finally, Morgan Stanley upped their target price on shares of Fresnillo from GBX 690 ($8.48) to GBX 750 ($9.21) in a research note on Thursday.
+Two research analysts have rated the stock with a sell rating and three have issued a hold rating to the company’s stock.
+Based on data from MarketBeat, the stock has an average rating of Hold and a consensus price target of $744.29.

 About Fresnillo